MicroWebApps/MicroWebApps/README.md

 # Wishes for the future of Web
 * No V-DOM lockin
-* No transpilers or isolated components transpilation
+* No transpilers or less transpilers and used in isolation
 * Native DOM components with optional js
 * no `.custom` format
 * optioanl components states and liefcycle management